papyri/site-docs/leiden_plus.md

 _Example PN Link:_ [p.oxy;11;1389](https://papyri.info/dclp/61002)

-Each side of the ostracon is indicated with closed pairs of tags as follows:
+Each side of the parchment is indicated with closed pairs of tags as follows:

 		<D=.flesh.side<=
 		1. line of text